seth-way/flashcards/README.md

 [//]: <> (What are 2-3 wins you have from this project?
 What were some challenges you faced - and how did you get over them?)

-- This app has complete test-coverage for the JS gamne logic functions.
+- This app has complete test-coverage for the JS game logic functions.
-- JS ES6 features are used wherever it is applicable.
+- JS ES6 features are used wherever applicable.